yaoyi92/autoplex/docs/user/jobflowremote.md

 2. Under the `workers` section of the yaml, change worker name from `example_worker` to your liking, set `work_dir` (directory where calcs will be run), set `pre_run` command (use to activate the environment before job execution), set `user` (this your username on your remote cluster)
-3. In `queue` section, just change details as per your mongodb (admin username password, host, port, name)
+3. In `queue` section, just change details as per your MongoDB (admin username password, host, port, name)

 # Check if your setup works correctly